-☐ As a BIOS faculty member, I agree to support this student in meeting requirements and policies outlined in the Laney Graduate School Handbook and the Biostatistics PhD Handbook. ☐ We have discussed and communicated clear research and training expectations, including communications plans, relevant and routine meetings and reporting of research (pre-candidacy or dissertation) grades.
-The grade must be reported to the DGS and ADAP each semester one week prior to the published grade due dates. □ I understand I'm responsible for assisting Biostatistics and the student in Year 3 to identify continued funding (stipend and sponsored tuition) to begin September 1 in Year 4 and continuing for the duration of the student's enrollment and making satisfactory academic progress towards degree completion.
-This may be composed of grants, collaborations and/or external fellowships. ☐ I will advise student on career development opportunities, attending conferences, understanding authorship and ethical responsibilities in research.
-Additionally, I will assist student in understanding complementary skills beyond the research such as written and oral communication, presenting and networking.
-Advisor's Name: Advisor Signature: Student and Advisor Responsibilities To engage in intellectually inspiring, ethically responsible and supportive environment.
-Adhere to the policies and procedures set forth by the Laney Graduate School, the Biostatistics PhD Program and Emory University including requirements and deadlines.
-Examples are the Graduate School Code of Conduct , and Faculty Mentoring Guide including Confidentiality and Release of Information About Students.
-Ensure each dissertation committee consist of three Biostatistics Graduate Faculty members and one committee member outside of the department.
-Proposed dissertation topic area (subject to change): Both the student and the dissertation advisor agree to the responsibilities as outlined Students Name: Student Signature: Date: Advisor's Name: Advisor Signature: Date:
+☐ As a BIOS faculty member, I agree to support this student in meeting requirements and policies outlined in Graduate School Handbook and the Biostatistics PhD Handbook. the Laney ☐ We have discussed and communicated clear research and training expectations, including communications relevant and routine meetings and reporting of research (pre-candidacy or dissertation) grades.
+The grade must reported to the DGS and ADAP each semester one week prior to the published grade due dates. □ I understand I'm responsible for assisting Biostatistics and the student in Year 3 to identify continued fundi and sponsored tuition) to begin September 1 in Year 4 and continuing for the duration of the student's enrollm making satisfactory academic progress towards degree completion.
+This may be composed of grants, collabora external fellowships. ent and □ I will advise student on career development opportunities, attending conferences, understanding authorsh ethical responsibilities in research.
+Additionally, I will assist student in understanding complementary skills beyonesearch such as written and oral communication, presenting and networking. · · Advisor's Name: Advisor Signature: Student and Advisor Responsibilities To engage in intellectually inspiring, ethically responsible and supportive environment.
+Adhere to the policies and procedures set forth by the Laney Graduate School, the Biostatistics PhD Program as University including requirements and deadlines.
+Examples are the Graduate School Code of Conduct , and Facu Mentoring Guide including Confidentiality and Release of Information About Students .
+Ensure each dissertation committee consist of three Biostatistics Graduate Faculty members and one committee outside of the department. e member Proposed dissertation topic area (subject to change): Both the student and the dissertation advisor agree to the responsibilities as outlined Students Name: Student Signature: Date: Advisor's Name: Advisor Signature: Date: